-Strategies Indicators of Success 1.
+1 Strategies Indicators of Success 1.
 Assess and evaluate current recruitment and incentive programs to make data-driven recommendations for NGA state action plan 1.
-By August 2015, data-driven, evidence-based recommendations are made to "recruit, train and retain" health care professionals 2.
+By September 2015, data-driven, evidence- based recommendations are made to "recruit, train and retain" health care professionals 2.
 Research evidence-based retention strategies with specific focus on development of assets to support health care workforce 2.
-3. By October 2016, recommendations for statewide retention efforts are developed By October 2015, job descriptions and new 3.
-Identify and recommend new strategies to train, recruit and retain traditional and emerging health professionals, including pre- baccalaureate health professionals i.e. community health workers, medical assistants 4. competencies have been developed for traditional and emerging health professions By October 2018 training institutions and organizations are developing and/or adopting curriculum and programs based on 4.
-Strengthen and expand existing health workforce training programs, including administrators, practice facilitators 5. recommended strategies By October 2018, training and professional development is being delivered in high- 5.
+3. By October 2016, recommendations for statewide retention efforts are developed By October 2016, job descriptions and new 3.
+Identify and recommend new strategies to train, recruit and retain traditional and emerging health professionals, including pre- baccalaureate health professionals i.e. community health workers, medical assistants Strengthen and expand existing health 4. competencies have been developed for traditional and emerging health professions By October 2018 training institutions and organizations are developing and/or adopting curriculum and programs based on recommended strategies workforce training programs, including administrators, practice facilitators 5.
+By October 2018, training and professional development is being delivered in high- 5.
 Increase opportunities for professional development for health professionals on health system transformation, i.e. telemedicine, EHR and population health, team-based, and patient-centered care priorities areas of the state

-Goal 4: By November 2019, at least five recommended policies and programs that support and retain an optimized health workforce have been implemented.
-Strategies Indicators of Success Assess current barriers to health workforce flexibility and optimization, including those that prevent health care providers from practicing at "top of license" Conduct stakeholder engagement process to determine appropriate, feasible models of health care for a range of Oklahoma communities Explore evidence-based policies and programs for the support of medical homes and patient- centered care Explore strategies to provide biopsychosocial support to health care professionals By October 2015, recommendations for solutions to identified barriers are developed By December 2016, a community engagement process has informed the development of proposed models for a redesigned health workforce By October 2017, recommended reimbursement policies and mechanisms that encourage and support medical homes and patient-centered care have been piloted and/or adopted By October 2019, evaluations of new support programs show that health care professionals are more satisfied in their positions.
+Strategies Indicators of Success 2.
+Assess current barriers to health workforce flexibility and optimization, including those that prevent health care providers from practicing at "top of license" Conduct stakeholder engagement process to 1.
+2. By October 2015, recommendations for solutions to identified barriers are developed By December 2016, a community engagement process has informed the development of proposed models for a redesigned health 3. determine appropriate, feasible models of health care for a range of Oklahoma communities Explore evidence-based policies and programs for the support of medical homes and patient- centered care 3. workforce By October 2017, recommended reimbursement policies and mechanisms that encourage and support medical homes and patient-centered care have been piloted and/or adopted 4.
+Explore strategies to provide biopsychosocial support to health care professionals 4.
+By October 2019, evaluations of new support programs show that health care professionals are more satisfied in their positions.